ev1stensberg/techblog/src/posts/17-performance.md

 template: post.html
 title: "From O(4G) to O(ffline) - Lessons learned from performance"
 description: >
-    One of our applications was slow, so we decided to make invest time in performance.
+    One of our applications was slow, so we decided to invest time in performance.
 date: 2018-08-09
 author: Even Stensberg
 tags: FrontEnd, Performance